cyberbotics/webots/docs/guide/running-extern-robot-controllers.md

 Different use cases are detailed here from the most simple to the most complex:

-### Single simulation and single extern robot controller
+### Single Simulation and Single Extern Robot Controller

 You are running a single Webots simulation simultaneously on the same machine and this simulation has only one robot that you want to control from an external controller.
 In this case, you simply need to set the `controller` field of this robot to `<extern>` and to launch the controller program from a console or from your favorite IDE.

-### Single simulation and multiple extern robot controllers
+### Single Simulation and Multiple Extern Robot Controllers

 You are running a single Webots simulation simultaneously on the same machine and this simulation has several robots that you want to control from external controllers.
 In this case, for each robot that you want to control externally, you should set their `controller` field to `<extern>`.